LabunskyA/getNya/README.md

 # getNya
-Simple java application for downloading pictures from Zerochan.net.
+Java application for downloading pictures from Zerochan.net.

-You can find images by size or a tag.
+You can find images by size and tags.

 It's simple.